projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 #### ExternalName

 IngressRoute supports routing traffic to service types `ExternalName`.
-Contour looks at the `spec.externalName` field of the service and configures the route to use that DNS name instead of utilizing EDS.
+Sesame looks at the `spec.externalName` field of the service and configures the route to use that DNS name instead of utilizing EDS.

 There's nothing specific in the `IngressRoute` object that needs configured other than referencing a service of type `ExternalName`.